sccn/sccn.github.io/tutorials/10_Group_analysis/component_clustering_tools.md

 locations may be edited for all datasets at the same time (simply use menu item <span style="color: brown">Edit → Channel locations</span>).
 - You have run ICA on each dataset.
 Use menu item <span style="color: brown">Tools → Decompose data by ICA</span> to run ICA on all datasets if this is not the case.
 - You have fitted each ICA component with a dipole.
-Use menu item <span style="color: brown">Tools → Locate dipoles using DIPFIT -> Head model and settings</span>, then <span style="color: brown">Tools → Locate dipoles using DIPFIT -> Autofit</span> if this is not the case.
+If this is not the case, use menu item <span style="color: brown">Tools → Locate dipoles using DIPFIT -> Head model and settings</span>, and then <span style="color: brown">Tools → Locate dipoles using DIPFIT -> Autofit</span>.
+- Do not forget to regularly save your changes using menu item <span style="color: brown">File → Save current sutyd</span>.

+As with other pop_ functions, you can save the updated *STUDY* set to disk, either overwriting the current version - by leaving the default file name in the text box - or by entering a new file name.

 ### Select components to cluster

-Then select menu item <span style="color: brown">Study → Edit study info</span>.
+Then select the menu item <span style="color: brown">Study → Edit study info</span>.
 The following interface pops up.

 ![](/assets/images/studyclust1.png)

 We have already described this interface when importing data in a *STUDY* in the [STUDY creation tutorial](/tutorials/10_Group_analysis/study_creation.html).
-The bottom checkbox removes all current cluster information and you need to check this checkbox if you want to remove all clusters or if you have added or removed datasets (because this would not be consistent with the already computed clusters).
+The bottom checkbox removes all current cluster information, and you need to check this checkbox if you want to remove all clusters or if you have added or removed datasets (because this would not be consistent with the already computed clusters).
 The button *Select by r.v.* allows you to set a threshold for residual variance of the dipole model associated with each component.
 Press this button.
 The entry box below will appear.